LongwellJ/Ophtho.ai/README.md

 Flask app for using a ViT on a website

-Takes the user uploaded image and runs it through a ViT and prints the outpus on the results page
+Takes the user uploaded image and runs it through a ViT and prints the outputs on the results page

-Also prints model diagnostics.
+Also prints model diagnostics:

 Probabilities: Working